ted-ncg/labs/16-transfer-money.md

        * `destination`, the ID for the destination account
        * `amount`, an `int` for the amount to transfer
     * Inside the method, use the `TransferService` that you created above (by injecting it into your controller) to transfer the money.
-    * Return `200` if everything works, otherwise a `400` if any exceptions are thrown by the service.
+    * Return `200` if everything works, otherwise a `400` if any exceptions (such as `InsufficientBalanceException`) are thrown by the transfer service.

-2. Try it out using Postman (to the URL `localhost:8080/api/transfers`) with the following JSON:
+1. Try it out using Postman (to the URL `localhost:8080/api/transfers`) with the following JSON:

     ```json
     {"source": 1, "destination": 2, "amount": 5}